 The LG gram 17 has a simple and sleek design that fits well in a professional work environment.
 It has a magnesium alloy chassis that feels premium, and its display's bezels are thin on all sides.
 You can find the speakers on the bottom near the front and the exhaust vents near the back.
 It's available in three color schemes: White, Silver, and Black.

-The LG gram 17 has excellent build quality.
-Its magnesium alloy chassis feels sturdy, exhibiting only some flex in the display and almost none in the keyboard deck.
+The build quality is excellent.
+The magnesium alloy chassis feels sturdy, exhibiting only some flex in the display and almost none in the keyboard deck.
 The rubber feet are thick and stick firmly to the bottom.
 The Black model picks up fingerprints fairly easily, but it's likely less of an issue on the White and Silver models.

-The LG gram 17 laptop has an outstanding hinge.
+The hinge is outstanding.
 It feels very smooth when opening and closing the lid, and it's stable, with almost no play at all.
 The screen doesn't wobble even when typing aggressively.
-You can open the laptop with one hand, which is a feature that some might not find necessary but adds a premium feel to the device.

-The LG gram 17's serviceability is disappointing.
+The serviceability is disappointing.
 It's hard to access the internals as you need to remove lots of plastic caps and rubber feet before you get to the nine Philips screws holding the back panel.
 The plastic caps are hard to remove and break easily, making them unusable afterward, and the rubber feet require additional adhesive to put back on.
 After removing the screws, it's fairly easy to undo the clips holding the back panel with a pick or prying tool, but you have to be careful as some of the clips towards the back of the laptop might break.
 Once inside, you can only replace the storage drive and battery.
-Opening the laptop and changing the hardware may void the manufacturer's warranty.

 The LG gram 17 has a large and sharp display that provides plenty of room for split-screen multitasking.
 Its 16:10 aspect ratio gives you slightly more vertical space than a standard 16:9 display so that you don't have to scroll as much when reading a document or website, but it also means that you'll almost always have black bars at the top and bottom when viewing videos.

-The LG gram 17 gets bright enough for use in most indoor settings but not in well-lit environments or outdoors in broad daylight, mainly due to the display's mediocre reflection handling.
+The display gets bright enough for use in most indoor settings but not in well-lit environments or outdoors in broad daylight, mainly due to the display's mediocre reflection handling.
 If you like viewing content in the dark, it gets dim enough to help reduce eye strain.

-The LG gram 17 has poor color accuracy out of the box.
+The LG gram has poor color accuracy out of the box.
 Many colors are inaccurate because it targets a wider color space to produce more saturated colors.
 The white balance is noticeably off, and the whole image has a slightly bluish tint due to its cool color temperature.
 The gamma doesn't follow the sRGB curve, making most scenes appear brighter than they should while over-darkening dark scenes.
-Color accuracy varies between units.
-Unfortunately, it's hard to say how much it can vary, as some reviewers have reported significantly better accuracy.
+If you want a similar laptop with better display accuracy out of the box, check out the Microsoft Surface Laptop 5 (2022).

 The LG gram 17Z95P has an outstanding color gamut.
 It has full sRGB and DCI-P3 coverage, making it suitable for viewing and producing SDR and HDR content.
 Its Adobe RGB coverage is excellent but not enough for professional print photography as it can't produce the saturated greens that define Adobe RGB.

-The LG gram's backlight is entirely flicker-free, which helps reduce eye strain for people sensitive to fast flickering.
+The backlight is entirely flicker-free, which helps reduce eye strain for people sensitive to fast flickering.

 The LG gram has a great keyboard.
 It feels spacious, and the layout is easy to get used to.
 The keys are stable and have a lot of travel, and while they require a fair amount of force to actuate, they don't cause fatigue over an extended period.
 They don't feel outright mushy, but they aren't the most tactile either.
-There are two backlight brightness levels, or you can turn the backlight off completely.
+You can adjust between two backlight brightness levels or turn it off completely.

-The LG gram 17 has an excellent touchpad.
+The touchpad is excellent.
 It's large and smooth and has a premium feel to it.
-It tracks all movements and gestures well, and there aren't any issues with actions like dragging and dropping.
-The positioning isn't as far to the left as other laptops with a Numpad, but it isn't in the way when typing, and palm rejection works well.
+It tracks all movements and gestures well, and there aren't any issues with palm rejection or actions like dragging and dropping.
+The positioning isn't as far to the left as other laptops with a Numpad, but it isn't in the way when typing.

 The webcam's video quality is great.
-The image is a bit soft and noisy; however, it's still very good considering its resolution, and the colors look true to life.
+The image is a bit soft and noisy; however, it's still very good, considering its resolution.
 The microphone sounds clear but loud, so you may have to turn down the mic gain slightly.

-The LG gram's port selection is outstanding.
+The port selection is outstanding.
 The two USB-A ports support USB 3.2 Gen 2 data transfer speed (up to 10Gbps).
-The two USB-C ports support Thunderbolt 4 transfer speed (up to 40Gbps), USB4 Gen 3, Power Delivery, and video output up to two 4k displays at 60Hz.
-There's a slot for a Kensington lock on the right side.
+The two USB-C ports support Thunderbolt 4 (up to 40Gbps data transfer speed and video output to 4k displays at 60Hz), USB4 Gen 3, and Power Delivery.
+Power Delivery allows for fast charging of the laptop and other PD-supported devices connected to the port.

-The LG gram 17's wireless adapter is an Intel Wi-Fi 6 AX201.
+The wireless adapter is an Intel Wi-Fi 6 AX201.

-You can configure the LG gram with 8GB or 16GB of memory.
+You can configure this laptop with 8GB or 16GB of memory.
 You can get by with 8GB if you only perform light productivity tasks; however, it's best to upgrade to 16GB if you tend to have a lot of applications running simultaneously.
-Also, keep in mind that the memory modules aren't user-replaceable, so it may be worth getting more upfront.
+Also, the memory modules aren't user-replaceable, so it may be worth getting more upfront.

 You can configure the LG gram laptop with 512GB, 1TB, or 2TB of storage space.